Méduse (opera): Synopsis

 The scene takes place in the garden of the Hesperides, where the trees carry golden apples.
 Neptune has captured Persée and Ismenie.
 Méduse orders her sisters, the Hesperides, to try to convince Persée to love Méduse when Neptune brings him to the garden.
-Despite the Hesperides's enticements, Persée's love for Ismenie is unchanged.
+Despite the Hesperides' enticements, Persée's love for Ismenie is unchanged.
 Angered, Méduse threatens to kill Ismenie.
 Meanwhile, Neptune, who has been in love with Méduse all along, grows increasingly jealous of Méduse's love for Persée.
 He vows to avenge himself of his unrequited love.